 Sweden’s location in Northern Europe — wedged between the East and West of the Cold War — and its historical tendency to stay neutral since 1814 has made for some interesting diplomatic balancing acts in recent times.
 Is it still neutral, is it a member of the EU, and is it part of NATO yet?
-Let’s look at what Sweden’s role in global and regional politics looks like, what allies and diplomatic ties Sweden currently has, and what direction the country is likely to sway in the future.
+Let’s look at what Sweden’s role in global and regional politics looks like (as of February, 2024), what allies and diplomatic ties Sweden currently has, and what direction the country is likely to sway in the future.

 - Is Sweden Part of Europe and the EU?